 The emergency response to any flooding in NSW will be coordinated by the lead combat agency, the SES, and for this study area from their Local Command Centres at Haberfield and St Peters.
 Inner West Council has also established a Local Emergency Management Committee (LEMC) to carry out emergency management as the responsible authority for the Inner West LGA.
 This committee is responsible for an all-agencies comprehensive approach to emergency planning to prepare the community for disasters.
-Committee members include SES and agencies with functional responsibilities.
-The committee has a planning function only.
+Committee has a planning function only.
 It is specifically excluded from becoming involved in operations.